chimit/blog/src/content/blog/valet.md

 [Composer](https://getcomposer.org) is another package and dependency manager like Brew but for PHP packages.
 Modern PHP development is unthinkable without it.

+There are two ways of installing Composer in your system:

+1. Manually by downloading its binary from the official website
+2. Via Brew

+### Option 1 - Manually

 Download Composer installer from https://getcomposer.org/installer, put it into your home directory, and run it using PHP:

 ```shell